AlreadyBored/nodejs-assignments/assignments/battleship/assignment.md

 1. personal response
     - reg - player registration/login
 2. response for the game room
-    - create_game - game id and enemy id
+    - create_game - game id and player id (unique id for user in this game)
     - start_game - informationa about game and player's ships positions
     - turn - who is shooting now
     - attack - coordinates of shot and status